mister2d/CoexistAI/README.md

    > The script will:
    > - Pull the SearxNG Docker image
    > - Create and activate a Python virtual environment
    > - Set your `GOOGLE_API_KEY` (edit the script to use your real key).
-Obtain your API key (Currently Gemini, OpenAI and ollama is supported) from your preferred LLM provider.
-Once you have the key, update the app.py file or your environment variables as follows:
+[Obtain your API key (Currently Gemini, OpenAI and ollama is supported)](https://ai.google.dev/gemini-api/docs/api-key) from your preferred LLM provider.
    > - Start the SearxNG Docker container
    > - Install Python dependencies
    > - Start the FastAPI server